noahemmet/JTSTextView/README.md

 To use JTSTextView, you should pretty much be able to do a drop-in replacement for all your UITextView code.
 There are a few differences, but on the whole *it just works*.

-## What About That 10,000 Points High Thing?
+## What About That 100,000 Points High Thing?

 Glad you brought that up.
-The technique used by JTSTextView means that it is *not* able to support really long runs of text (like blog posts).
-But for things like email clients, Twitter clients, App.net clients, et cetera, 10,000 points is most like more than enough space.
-If you're brave, you should try editing that size to 100,000 or more.
+The technique used by JTSTextView means that it is *not* able to support really long runs of text (like really long blog posts).
+But for things like email clients, Twitter clients, App.net clients, et cetera, 100,000 points is most like more than enough space.
+If you're brave, you should try editing that size to 1,000,000 or more.
 I have no idea what the performance effects would be, but lemme know.

 ## One More Thing